 As the world expanded and photographers wanted to capture the world around us, one of their biggest issues was portability.
-The equipment was big and they used Glass for their photographic plates, which are easily broken.
-An American invented a process where instead of using glass, sheets of black enamelled tin could be used and instead of making a glass negative, a positive image could be made onto black tin.
+The equipment was big and they used Glass for their photographic plates, which was easily broken, so in 1853 a frenchman called Adolphe-Alexandre Martin adjusted the chemical process so that the photographer could use a sheet of black enamelled tin to make a positive image instead of a glass negative – and the tin-type (or ambrotype) was born – which made photography portable.

-I thought this process was forgotten in history but I noticed a few years ago that some photographers were starting to use this process again – which sparked my interest.
+I thought this process was forgotten in history but a few years ago I saw that some photographers were using this process again – which sparked my interest.
 The whole process intrigues me – from making my own plates, to coating the plates with chemicals and making an exposure for which there isn’t any guide or any meter.
 You have to just work it out in your head.